Charaf51/Woofer/README.md

 # Woofer
-Woofer HELP ME
-Need a dev for take infos for make a spoofer for laptop
+Files from Woofer.
+It's Woofer X and i need a dev for take infos and make a spoof for laptops.